DETAILED ACTION

 Re claim 3, Wischemann discloses the mounting device according to claim 1 wherein the connection between the ground contact element (3) and the fixing bracket (4) comprises an insertion connection (Page 5 the paragraph beginning with, “The base 10”).

-Re claim 4, Wischemann discloses the mounting device according to claim 3, wherein the insertion connection (Fig. 1, Fig. 18-19) is configured in such a manner that an insertion direction (along 15) runs essentially parallel to (Fig. 6) a base plane (any plane of 3) of the ground contact element (3).
+Re claim 4, Wischemann discloses the mounting device according to claim 3, wherein the insertion connection (Fig. 1, Fig. 18-19) is configured in such a manner that an insertion direction (along 15) runs parallel to (Fig. 6) the longitudinal direction (Fig. 6) a base plane (any plane of 3) of the ground contact element (3).

 Re claim 7, Wischemann discloses the mounting device according to claim 1, wherein the receiving slot (15) extends across two stiffening profiles (15 being disposed on 3 profiles 9).